There are several behaviors that may be signs of Skin Picking Disorder.

 - The person has tried to stop many times without long-term success.

-- Picking causes the individual a lot of distress and can interfere with work, social or other important activities of living.
+- Picking causes the individual a lot of distress and can interfere with work, socializing, or other areas of life.

-- The picking is not caused by another psychological problem or as a result of the effect of substance, or a medical condition like scabies.
+- The picking is not caused by another psychological problem or as a result of or the effect of substance use or a medical condition like scabies.

-- The person will not be suffering from another mental disorder including delusions, tactile hallucinations or a psychotic disorder.
-The individual repeatedly attempts to improve or perfect a perceived defect or flaw in their appearance.
+- The person is not suffering from another mental disorder, such as delusions, tactile hallucinations, or a psychotic disorder.
+For example, the individual does not repeatedly attempt to improve or perfect a perceived defect or flaw in their appearance.
 This may be a sign of Body Dysmorphic Disorder (BDD).

-People suffering skin picking disorder often do not know that treatment is available.
-Their problems continue for years causing emotional, physical and social problems.
-The picking may fuel depression, and create mild to severe pain after an episode.
-When severe it can lead to disfigurement, repeated infections or in the most extreme cases require surgery.
+People suffering from skin picking disorder are commonly unaware of treatment options.
+Their problems continue for years and may cause emotional, physical, and social problems.
+The picking may fuel depression and can create mild to severe pain after an episode.
+When severe, it can lead to disfigurement, repeated infections, or, in the most extreme cases, require surgery.

-If you or someone you know is suffering with skin picking problems near Philadelphia, Montgomery County or the Main Line please contact me for an evaluation.
-Best to you.
-May you be well.
-Below are two websites for you to do more research if you like:
+If you or someone you know is suffering with skin picking problems near Philadelphia, Montgomery County or the Main Line, please contact me for an evaluation.